Saloni-Oswal/saloni-oswal.github.io/README.md

   </p>

   <p>
-  After a professionally employment of ~6 years in India until Nov'22, I got married and moved to USA in Jan'23.
+  After a professional employment of ~6 years in India until Nov'22, I got married and moved to USA in Jan'23.
 Living in the heart of New York City, I thoroughly enjoy being the busy city girl whilst not being too busy technically.
 This past 1.2~ years of not being employed due to VISA dependencies, I took my sweet time off travelling, learning the culinary art, and painting.
 </p>

   <p>